saweeet/saweeet.github.io/content/en/cat-sitting.md

 Avoid giving cats human food.
 This also prevents them from begging or stealing our food.

-Occasionally Laksa or Soba might vomit out a hairball.
+Occasionally Laksa or Soba might vomit out a bunch of fur (hairball).
 This is healthy and normal.
 You'll hear them before they do it.
 You can quickly move them to the floor if possible, for easier cleaning.

 ---
 # Automatic devices